Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Introduction

 \section{Introduction}

-Community detection (CD), the data-driven process of clustering nodes within a network \cite{schaub2017many}, is a core problem in several fields including physics, computer science, biology, and computational social science \cite{fortunato2022newman}.
-Among common approaches for CD are the modularity maximization algorithms which are designed to maximize a utility function, \textit{modularity} \cite{newman_modularity_2006}, across all possible ways that the nodes of the input network can be partitioned into communities.
+Community detection (CD), the data-driven process of partitioning nodes within a network \cite{schaub2017many}, is a core problem in several fields including physics, mathematics, computer science, biology, and other computational sciences \cite{fortunato2022newman}.
+Among common approaches for CD are the algorithms which are designed to maximize a utility function, \textit{modularity} \cite{newman_modularity_2006}, across all possible ways that the nodes of the input network can be partitioned into an unspecified number of communities.
 Modularity measures the fraction of edges within communities minus the expected fraction under a random degree-preserving distribution of the edges.
-Despite their name and design philosophy, current modularity maximization algorithms, which are used by no less than tens of thousands of peer-reviewed studies \cite{Kosowski2020}, generally fail to maximize modularity or guarantee proximity to a globally optimal partition.
-They have a high risk of failing to obtain relevant communities \cite{kawamoto2019counting} and may result in degenerate partitions \cite{good_performance_2010} that are provably far from the underlying community structure \cite{dinh_network_2015,newman_equivalence_2016,aref2023suboptimality}.
+Despite their name and design philosophy, current modularity maximization algorithms, which are used by no less than tens of thousands of peer-reviewed studies \cite{Kosowski2020}, generally fail to maximize modularity or guarantee proximity to a globally maximum-modularity partition (an optimal partition) \cite{aref2023suboptimality}.
+They have a high risk of failing to obtain relevant communities \cite{kawamoto2019counting} and may result in degenerate partitions \cite{good_performance_2010} that are provably far from the underlying community structure \cite{dinh_network_2015,newman_equivalence_2016}.